spottsmorpheus/MorpheusWinAgentTools/README.md

 ## Powershell tool for viewing and configuring Morpheus Windows agent

-This Powershell script contains a number of functions to view and edit the Morpheus Windows Agent configuratiion file and also view the current connected status of the Agent service
+This Powershell script contains a number of functions to view and edit the Morpheus Windows Agent configuration file and also view the current connected status of the Agent service

 To load the script Dot Source the MorpheusAgentFunctions.ps1 file into a powershell session